Project scope

 ARHAR HOLDT, Špela, ROZMAN, Tadeja, STRITAR KUČUK, Mojca, KREK, Simon, KRAPŠ VODOPIVEC, Irena, STABEJ, Marko, PORI, Eva, GOLI, Teja, LAVRIČ, Polona, LASKOWSKI, Cyprian Adam, KOCJANČIČ, Polonca, KLEMENC, Bojan, KRSNIK, Luka, ŽAGAR, Aleš, KOSEM, Iztok.
 Frequency list of language problems from Šolar 3.0.
 Slovenian language resource repository CLARIN.SI, ISSN 2820-4042, http://hdl.handle.net/11356/1716.
 [COBISS.SI-ID 130413571]

 ARHAR HOLDT, Špela.
 Leveraging frequency list of language problems from Šolar 3.0.
 V: TaLC 2024: 16th Teaching and Language Corpora Conference: July 7th to 10th 2024, Manchester Metropolitan University, Manchester, UK: book of abstracts.
 [Manchester: Manchester Metropolitan University], 2024.
 Str.
 [121]. https://talc2024.co.uk/wp-content/uploads/2024/07/book-of-abstracts-talc-2024_final-4.pdf.
-[COBISS.SI-ID 204247555]
+[COBISS.SI-ID 204247555] POSTER PDF

 BON, Mija, GAPSA, Magdalena.
 Analiza napak pri rabi vejice v šolskih spisih.
-V: MARUŠIČ, Franc (ur.), et al. Škrabčevi dnevi 13: knjižica povzetkov simpozija 2023: 20. oktober 2023, Nova Gorica.
-Nova Gorica: Univerza v Novi Gorici, 2023.
+V: MARUŠIČ, Franc (ur.), et al. Škrabčevi dnevi 13: zbornik prispevkov s simpozija 2023.
+Nova Gorica.
+Nova Gorica: Založba univerze, 2025.
 Str.
-3. https://skrabcevi-dnevi.zrc-sazu.si/Portals/19/Povzetki/SD-13-Povzetki-simpozija-2023.pdf.
-[COBISS.SI-ID 207455235]
+1–15. https://ung.si/media/publishing/2025/03/12/08/24/17/Zbornik-SD13-2025-koncna.pdf.

 Empirical data for developmental indicators on levels of vocabulary and syntax

 We established a methodology for extracting core vocabulary lists from pedagogical corpora, which included updating the corpus extraction tool LIST to version 1.3.
 We also developed and described a methodology for extracting syntactic information from pedagogical corpora.
 We generated frequency lists of lemmas from the textbook corpus and compiled core vocabulary lists for levels A1, A2, and B1, based on the Common European Framework of Reference for Languages (CEFR).
 Special attention was given to vocabulary at the A1 level, for which we developed a lexical description concept that includes both authentic and pedagogically adapted corpus examples and collocations.
-All resources and tools were published openly on the CLARIN.SI repository, and the results were presented at both national and international conferences.
+All resources and tools were published openly on the CLARIN.SI repository, and the results were presented at an international conference.

 KRSNIK, Luka, ARHAR HOLDT, Špela, ČIBEJ, Jaka, DOBROVOLJC, Kaja, KLJUČEVŠEK, Aleksander, KREK, Simon, ROBNIK ŠIKONJA, Marko.
 Corpus extraction tool LIST 1.3.
 Slovenian language resource repository CLARIN.SI, ISSN 2820-4042, http://hdl.handle.net/11356/1964.
 [COBISS.SI-ID 218014211]